MihaiGurau/hst/docs/functional_ideas.md

 ## Charts and portfolio analysis

-Adding charts that show what industry was most traded,
+Adding charts that show what industry was most traded, what the most traded stocks were, etc.

+Consider checking out the [streamlit-lightweight-charts](https://github.com/freyastreamlit/streamlit-lightweight-charts) plugin for finance charts.

 ## Volume alerts